Aeriel Stiles: History

-In 1985, Aeriel joined the band Kery Doll taking the bassist slot to score a gig.
+In 1985, Stiles joined the band Kery Doll, taking the bassist slot to score a gig.
 Two months later, Stiles moved to guitar and the band shortened the name to Doll.
 In 1986, the bass player Michael Hannon left to form Salty Dog and Doll dissolved.

-Aeriel also played guitar for several years for The Richard Berry Group.
+Stiles co-founded the American glam metal band Pretty Boy Floyd and was the guitarist from 1987–1988, and 1991–1994.
+He also played guitar for several years for The Richard Berry Group.
 Richard Berry is best known as the songwriter of "Louie Louie" and "Have Love Will Travel."
 They often played as the house band for the L.A.
-Doo Wop Society backing other famous singers of the genre.
+Doo Wop Society, backing other famous singers of the genre.

 Stratosphere

 In 1995 Aeriel Stiles created a band called "Stratosphere".
 The band was then forced to take nearly a year hiatus when Stiles suffered a back injury which required surgery.
 Afterwards, Stiles recorded an additional 10 songs at his home studio.
 They narrowed the 15 tracks down to 10 and released the CD "Time" in 1997.
 The band recruited drummer Jay Rezendes and bassist John Binkley in time to appear on the cover art, but the "Time" CD was already finished prior.

 Stratosphere began playing regular shows in the L.A. area.
 Aeriel Stiles was nominated by Rock City News magazine for best guitarist for three consecutive years.
 Their live shows were a retro-hippie stage set which featured many lighting effects, including the use of invisible fluorescent paints which made Jeff Alpin's artwork banners and scrims reveal hidden images when the black lights came on.
 The band played its final live shows in 2002.
 The band eventually disbanded before its second CD was completed.

-In 2003, Aeriel, Purcell, and Rabatin formed the Psychedelic Blues Experience as a working cover band for about a year.
-In 2005, Aeriel and Purcell joined up again and formed Throttlehold, an original metal band in the vein of Tool but with electronica elements.
+In 2003, Stiles, Purcell, and Rabatin formed the Psychedelic Blues Experience as a working cover band for about a year.
+In 2005, Stiles and Purcell joined up again and formed Throttlehold, an original metal band in the vein of Tool but with electronica elements.
 Stiles relocated to Nashville in 2006 and is in the process of forming another group.

 Recent times

-From 2002 to 2007 Aeriel created, performed and produced funny comedy songs and parodies for FOX Interactive, Flowgo, Madblast, Atom Films, and Loony Music.
-He has had the number one internet file on all those networks at one time and often several times.
+From 2002 to 2007 Stiles created, performed and produced funny comedy songs and parodies for FOX Interactive, Flowgo, Madblast, Atom Films, and Loony Music.
+He has had the number one Internet file on all those networks at one time and often several times.
 His baby-voiced parodies have been downloaded in excess of 200 million times.

 In 2007, he played on, re-arranged and produced a new track for Steve Summers of Pretty Boy Floyd called "Take You Down" which was written by Summers and Keri Kelli.

-In 2007-2008 Aeriel composed and produced 36 pieces of music, including the title track, for the film Sugar Boxx which will be released in June/July 2009.
+In 2007-2008 Stiles composed and produced 36 pieces of music, including the title track, for the film Sugar Boxx which will be released in June/July 2009.
 The film was written and directed by Cody Jarrett.